 There’s more to exit interviews than checking the box on your offboarding to-do list.
 According to Harvard Business Review, positive organizational change is the most important indicator of whether your exit interview program is working well.
 Among companies that conducted exit interviews, only one-third could provide an example of any change they had made in response to exit interview revelations.
 Businesses must focus their attention on turning exit interview insights into actions in order to enjoy a return on their investment in the process.

 Develop an effective exit interview process

 There are many reasons that employees leave a job.
-It’s important to learn whether your organisation is losing top talent due to compensation, career development, or managerial issues that can be addressed for better talent management.
-Asure Software consultants can help organisations design an effective exit interview process and conduct unbiased third-party interviews to gather and analyze information revealed by departing employees.
+It’s important to learn whether your organization is losing top talent due to compensation, career development, or managerial issues that can be addressed for better talent management.
+Asure Software consultants can help organizations design an effective exit interview process and conduct unbiased third-party interviews to gather and analyze information revealed by departing employees.